JakeSperling/CSE210/DevContainer.md

      <img width="550" src="https://github.com/UCSC-CSE-210A/devcontainer/assets/12905747/5fb953f2-87e0-4f5e-af3d-b910189a843d">

-7. A new VSCode window will be opened, and please wait for it to complete the setup process (usually this only takes 1~2 minutes)
+7. A new VSCode window will be opened, and please wait for it to complete the setup process (usually this only takes 1 or 2 minutes)

 ## Some useful Coq related commands in VSCode